HASANZ Register of Health and Safety Professionals

 Understands the principle and methodology of Root Cause analysis investigation, including Systems Failure and Human Factor analysis.
 Demonstrates effective incident investigation through recognised tools eg. Fault Tree Analysis or other systems such as Tripod, SCAT, Triadic Flawed Analysis or ICAM’s.

-NOTE - To list on the HASANZ Register there are some additional requirements
+- To list on the HASANZ Register there are some additional requirements, such as holding professional indemnity insurance